-So, are you ready to become an expert?
-Here are seven messages deciphered!
+Ready to become a cat body language expert?
+Here are seven tail messages deciphered:

-An upright standing tail is good!
-It is a sign of friendliness and/or confidence.
-She’s happy to see you, and open for interaction.
-If you come home after a long day at work and your cat approaches you with an upright tail, it usually means she’s trying to give you a friendly welcome.
-Feel free to reciprocate the gesture!
+A tail pointing upwards tends to be a good sign of friendliness and confidence.
+This cat is happy to see you and is open for interaction.
+If you come home after a long day at work and your cat approaches you with an upright tail, it can be interpreted as a friendly gesture (or a warm welcome).
+Don’t forget to reciprocate!

 PS: You might be able to spot a little twitch or curl towards you at the very top of a straight tail.
 If you do, congrats!
-This is a sure sign of her affection for you.
+This is a sure sign of very good feelings towards you.

-A curved tail (resembling the ?-symbol) is another positive message that indicates your cat wants to play.
-This is a great opportunity to pick up one of her toys and play some games with her!
+A curved tail (resembling the ?-symbol) is another positive message that indicates your cat is in a playful mood.
+This is a great opportunity to pick up some toys!

-When the tail is tucked away between the legs or tightly wrapped around the body, the cat is not open to interaction.
-This tail position can correlate to any the following emotions: fear, anxiety, submissiveness and tiredness.
+A tail that’s tucked away between the legs or tightly wrapped around the body is a definite sign that you should not interact.
+This tail position can correlate to one or multiple of the following emotions: fear, anxiety, submissiveness, and tiredness.
 A cat that feels threatened is also likely to tuck her tail.
-Cats that are experiencing these kinds of emotions usually don’t want to interact with their surroundings.
-And that probably includes you!
+Animals that are experiencing these kinds of emotions are usually best left alone to calm down.

 All animals need some form of connection, even the more reserved ones.
 When a cat briefly wraps her tail around you, this is the equivalent of a human hug: she’s sending you signals of friendship or love.
 Take it as proof that the two of you are definitely getting along!

-This mechanism is not unique in nature.
-Cats have adopted a similar defense mechanism, where they make their entire body (including the tail) thicker and taller in moments of extreme stress or fear.
-The idea is that a big and angry posture could help scare off any perceived threat.
+Cats have adopted this defense mechanism for moments of extreme stress and fear.
+They make their entire body (including the tail) thicker and taller.
+Biologists think this big and angry posture could help scare off any perceived threat.

-If you see a cat doing this, she’s likely scared of something.
-It is probably best to back off for a bit.
+If you see a cat doing this, take it as a sign that it’s probably best to back off for a bit.

-Just before she jumps in and pounces on the toy or live prey, there is a brief moment of high excitement which is often accompanied by a swishing tail.
+Just before a cat jumps in and pounces on the prey, there is a brief moment of high excitement, which is often accompanied by a swishing tail.